 Control Use of Next-Gen Image Formats

-Even if this is not something we recommend, next generation formats such as WebP, JPEG 2000 (JP2) or JPEG XR, may cause problems for some apps or programs to display.
-For example if a Chrome user downloads and share a webp image to a Mac user by email, the Mac user will not be able to see the image.
-You can now configure ImageEngine to stick with well known formats.
+Next generation formats such as WebP, JPEG 2000 (JP2), or JPEG XR may cause problems for some apps or programs to display.
+For example, if a Chrome user downloads and shares a WebP image to a Mac user by email, the Mac user will not be able to see the image.
+You can now configure ImageEngine to stick with well-known formats.

 Pass Though Original Image